Taking IELTS Test on Computer or Paper: What is the difference?

-The main difference is, in the IELTS paper-based test the candidate writes the answers in the exam paper whereas, in the computer-based IELTS test, the candidate types the answers on the computer.
+The main difference is in the IELTS paper-based test the candidate writes the answers in the exam paper whereas, in the computer-based IELTS test, the candidate types the answers on the computer.
 While talking about the IELTS paper vs Computer based test, the test format, question types, and time allocations are similar.
+The only difference between these IELTS test format is your test day experience.

 If you prefer the IELTS paper-based test, you will take the Listening, Reading, and writing sections test in the examination paper instead of a computer.
 However, the speaking test is the same and is held face-to-face with expert examiners.
 In this article, you will learn the crucial points that talk about the IELTS paper vs Computer based test.